 \subsection{Heat equations with boundary control}

-We consider a stochastic heat equation with boundary control in $\calo\subset \R^d$ , and we reformulate it as a stochastic evolution equation in the space $H:=L^2(\calo)$, following the path outlined in \cite[Appendix C]{FabbriGozziSwiech}, see also \cite[section 3.1]{FGFM-III}.
-The state equation is where $W(\cdot)$ is a cylindrical noise in $H$ and the initial condition $x(\cdot)\in H$, the operator $A_0$ in $H$ is defined by where $H^2(\calo)$ and $H^1_0(\calo)$ are the usual Sobolev spaces.
+We consider a stochastic heat equation {in an open connected set with smooth boundary $\calo\subseteq \R^d$ ($d=1,2,3$) with Dirichlet boundary conditions and with boundary control.} We reformulate it as a stochastic evolution equation in the space $H:=L^2(\calo)$, following the path outlined in \cite[Appendix C]{FabbriGozziSwiech}, see also \cite[section 3.1]{FGFM-III}.
+The state equation is where $W(\cdot)$ is a cylindrical noise in $H$ and the initial condition $x(\cdot)\in H$, the operator ${A}$ in $H$ is defined by where $H^2(\calo)$ and $H^1_0(\calo)$ are the usual Sobolev spaces.